 No matter how ‘emerging’ the virtual health trend seemed for the past decade or two, adoption of it hasn’t been massive.
-Now, the shift towards health system investment in virtual health apps is undeniable.
+Now, the shift towards health system investment in virtual healthcare solutions is undeniable, driving demand for custom HealthTech development solutions.

 In this blog post, we’ll explore the new horizon of telehealth and virtual health, and describe the difference between the two trends (to avoid confusion).

-We’d also explore the forecasts of the leading consultants’ firms (such as McKinsey’and PwC) reports and takeaways them on virtual health, and try to figure the full potential on the trend in the modern healthcare tech world.
+We’d also explore the forecasts of the leading consultants’ firms (such as McKinsey’and PwC) reports and takeaways on virtual health, and try to figure out the full potential of the trend in the modern healthcare tech world.

 How Is Virtual Healthcare Different from Telehealth?